 It was very expensive and represents the epitome of high class dining experiences.
 The extensiveness of the menu illustrates the high demand of luxury items that the diners had demand for.
 With modern day transportation technologies, delicacies could be transported from across the country and prepared by the skilled chefs at the Waldorf.
 Not only was it a unique culinary experience but it was place to be seen for socialites.
 The Waldorf was at the forefront of fine Dining experience and pioneered the wave for luxuries to emerge such as in room dining.

 A notable detail on this menu is about the water shortage of New York City made it so water had to be ordered as opposed to it being considered customary to be served to everyone free of charge.
 It does not appear that the Waldorf Charged people for water but they were asking people to be mindful of the shortage and only order it if they wanted it.
 The menu emphasizes that it has been a “continued” shortage which means it had been reoccurring for awhile and they wanted to emphasize that.
 The city was rapidly expanding during this time because of a postwar boom and was a prelude to the Golden age in America that was the 1950’s.
 This practice persists to this day as there was a drought in California which led to restaurants only serving water upon request.

 - Works Cited: Kern, Merilee, et al. “The History of Room Service (and Some Great Spots to Find It).”
-JustLuxe, https://www.justluxe.com/community/ .
+JustLuxe, justluxe.com/community/ .